ruthearle/CV/README.md

 Assisted vulnerable adults to remain living in the community

-- Developed sound communication skills and learned to build rapport
+- Due to the sensitive nature of working with this client group I developed sound communication skills and learned to build rapport
 -  Helped adults maintain their dignity and autonomy by assisting with: personal care duties preparing meals household chores and shopping

 Education